lifeofchisqrt/c-d-f/README.md

 #### Cookiecutter DataScience Flow

 ### What is it?
-  Cookiecutter Data Science Flow is template for personal analytical projects that uses Docker to provide Jupyter notebook with most important libraries and extensions, adding MLflow server for experimentation with ML models.
+  Cookiecutter Data Science Flow is template for personal analytical projects that uses Docker to provide Jupyter notebook with most important libraries and extensions, template of directory structure, with addition of MLflow server for experimentation with ML models.

   Inspired by [cookiecutter-docker-science](https://github.com/docker-science/cookiecutter-docker-science) and [cookiecutter-data-science](https://github.com/drivendata/cookiecutter-data-science) projects.